 Seating is general admission, first-come, first-served.
 Sanctuary seating, split between the ground floor and a balcony level, is in pews so there are no individual, chair-style seats.
 There are some obstructed view seats in the balcony.

-Some events include cash bar (beer, wine, and soft drink) sales.
-However, we do not allow food in the sanctuary and drinks are only permitted in the sanctuary if they are in a Sixth & I tumbler, which can be purchased at the bar.
+There is a cash bar (beer, wine, and soft drinks) at select events.
+However, we do not allow outside food in the building and drinks are only permitted in the sanctuary if they are in a Sixth & I tumbler, which can be purchased at the bar.

 This varies event to event.
 Please call ahead to find out the camera policy for a specific event.